joaocarvalhoopen/How_to_learn_modern_Linux/README.md

 ## Description

 Unix as a family of systems, is one of the greatest bodies of intellectual work ever achieved by the human mind!
-It was the brainchild of Ken Thompson in 1969, because he wanted to play a simple game called Space Travel that he had developed on Multics, and he wanted to be able to run the program in a small computer of its own!
+It was the brainchild of Ken Thompson in 1969, because he wanted to play a simple game called Space Travel that he had developed for Multics, and he wanted to be able to run the program in a small computer of its own!
 With the help of Dennis Ritchie and many others it was born in the Bell Labs but quickly it became a creature of all mankind!
 And become in several forms a free bird to fly by its own means and to be used as a tool for whoever wishes to learn deeper about it's ways of working.
 It's a coherent agglomerate of different technologies that never gets old and like a Fenix, re-born from the ashes.

 ## The objective of this How to